lulav/ros2_fprime_bridge/README.md

 ## Build the spring example
 Before you begin, make sure that within Visual Studio Code, you've opened the working directory inside a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers).

-### generate schema files and ProtoBuff code:
+### generate schema files and ProtoBuf code:

     cd common/autogen
     python3 compile.py spring_defs.json
     protoc -I=schemas/spring/proto3 --cpp_out=./schemas/spring/proto3 spring.proto
-**Note**: the protoc compiler is actually runs automatically as part of the build process in the spring example (both on the FPrime and ROS2 builds).
+**Note**: the protoc compiler actually runs automatically as part of the build process in the spring example (both on the FPrime and ROS2 builds).
 See the `CMakeLists.txt` files of the bridge component/node.

 ### build the ROS2 project: